dewanz9/neuralnetworks/README.md

 # neuralnetworks
-me working and learning neural networks
+me working on and learning neural networks